Abner Cook: Personal life

 On September 15, 1842, Cook married Eliza Taylor Logan.
 She was a widow with three children.
 The Cooks had four of their own sons: Abner Hugh, Jr., William Franklin, Charles B., and Edgar T. In addition to acquiring Eliza's house and furnishing, Eliza brought three enslaved persons into the marriage, Hannah, Rebecca, and Prince.
 By 1850, Cook owned as many as ten enslaved persons.

 Cook was among those attending organizational meetings for a Presbyterian church in Austin in 1839.
 He also was a member of the local temperance society.
 Cook was also a member of the newly formed Presbyterian church in Huntsville and the local chapter of the Sons of Temperance.
 The Presbyterian church in Austin had lost its status as a Presbytery in 1846, but Cook was among the leaders of the congregation to reorganize the church in 1851 and the Cooks boarded the newly arrived Reverend Daniel Baker and his wife.
 Cook was elected as a church elder.

 Death

-Cook died in Austin on February 22, 1884, shortly before his seventieth birthday.
+Cook died in Austin in 1884, aged 69.
 The immediate cause of death was blood poisoning, brought on by acute kidney disease.
 His funeral was held in Austin at the Southern Presbyterian Church and he was buried at Oakwood Cemetery.